Healthy Made Tasty. A Cancer Council website

 Prep 15 mins Cook 10 minutes

-Pizza is the ultimate recipe you can adapt to what you have on hand!!
+Pizza is the ultimate recipe you can adapt to what you have on hand!

-Prep 10 mins Cook 15 minutes
+Prep 10 mins Cook 25 minutes

 If you have some rice in the cupboard, a few vegies and some eggs in the fridge, you have a delicious fried rice in no time!

+This recipe is great if you have leftover rice from the night before or use precooked, packaged rice if you have on hand.
 Choose any combination of fresh, frozen or canned vegetables like carrot, onion, spring onion, garlic, peas, corn kernels, capsicum, cabbage, broccoli, zucchini and bean shoots.
+Use a small amount of salt-reduced soy sauce and sesame oil and sprinkle with nuts or seeds for added crunch.

-Sensational stir fry
+5. Sensational stir fry

 Stir frying is very versatile as you can use all sorts of vegetables, even vegies that are a bit tired or wilted.
-Vegetables for stir-frying include capsicum, zucchini, carrots, broccoli, onions, spring onions, snow peas, cabbage, spinach, asparagus, mushrooms and leafy Asian greens.
-You can also use frozen vegetables or canned vegetables like bamboo shoots, baby corn and water chestnuts.

 Having a few simple recipes up your sleeve that you can change to suit what you have in the fridge and pantry takes the stress out of getting a meal on the table quickly.